-I am a big fan of Design Thinking (DT), a methodology championed by institutes like D-schools at Stanford and Potsdam, the design firm Ideo (Kelley brothers: David & Tom, Tim Brown), Prof. Karl Ulrich of Wharton and others.
-I have been facilitating workshops on Design Thinking in Corporates, in not-for-profit organizations and in various institutes like IIM Bangalore, TISS Mumbai, IIT Kanpur, S P Jain Institute of Management & Research (SPJIMR), Mumbai, National Institute of Fashion Technology (NIFT), Bangalore for students and teachers.
-I have been lucky to get collaborators like Lakshman Pachineela and Raghu Kolli.
+I have been facilitating workshops on Design Thinking in Corporates, in not-for-profit organizations and in various institutes like IIM Bangalore (2010-17), IIT Bombay (2016-17), TISS Mumbai (2010-2014), IIT Kanpur, S P Jain Institute of Management & Research (SPJIMR), Mumbai, National Institute of Fashion Technology (NIFT), Bangalore for students and teachers.

 What is Design Thinking?
 There is no one view depicting DT.
 However, here is my view of 4 core tenets of Design Thinking.
 For more about this, please see blog.

 Why Design Thinking?
 I like DT because of its emphasis on two E’s - Empathy and Experimentation.
 I believe empathy is one of the most under-represented concepts in our education system and it plays a crucial role in framing the right problem.
 Similarly, experimentation – prototyping – getting-your-hands-dirty has acquired a negative connotation in my part of the world (India).
 Many people believe that once they find the “right” idea, their job is done.
 What an illusion!
 I like DT because the process makes sure you go back and validate your ideas and refine them.
 No matter whether you are from a support function, an Engineering function, a Marketing function, you can apply DT in your context.